NephX9/bulk_copy-rename_utility/README.md

 Licensed under the GNU General Public License, Version 3 (GPL-3.0)

 # Bulk Copy-Rename Utility
-This repository is for a utility I'm developing to simplify many operations I frequently perform during work and hobbies.
+Bulk Copy-Rename Utility is a tool I'm developing to simplify many operations I frequently perform.
 It was tested using Python 3.12.6

 ## What Is It?